iterative/dvc.org/content/docs/command-reference/commit.md

 ```

 Instead of reproducing the pipeline for changes that do not produce different
-results, just use `commit` on both Git and DVC.
+results, use `commit` on both Git and DVC.